 - Advised numerous employers on proper classification of workers as employees or independent contractors.

-- Advised numerous employers on exempt and nonexempt status of employees.
+- Advised numerous employers on exempt and nonexempt status of employees and other FLSA issues.

 - Negotiated collective bargaining agreements with various labor unions.